The Four-Eyes Principle: Implementing Dual Approval in Jira

 Common Implementation Mistakes

-• Same-team approvals — having two people from the same team approve doesn't satisfy segregation of duties.
+- Same-team approvals: having two people from the same team approve does not satisfy segregation of duties.
 Use cross-functional groups.

 From Manual to Automated